quitesimpleorg/randrss/README.md

 What is randrss?
 ================
 Normal RSS readers usually fetch all feeds more or less at the same time at constant intervals.
-This leaves a signature for anyone who observes internet traffic.
-By looking for this pattern, you are more easily identified.
+Anyone who monitors internet traffic can look for this pattern and therefore identify users.

 randrss fetches all your feeds at random intervals at an random order over a certain period of time.
-The feeds will be downloaded and you then serve tjhem using you a web server.
-The added benefits of this approach are that you don't have to worry about how your client deals with cookies etc.
+The feeds will be downloaded and you then serve them using your own web server.
+This way you also don't have to worry about how your client deals with cookies etc.

-Also, by having only one client fetching the feeds and your readers pointed to the randrss's downloaded feeds, you avoid certain trackers that may identify you across devices (google's feed proxy, cloudflare), because it's very likely that the combination of feeds you read are unique.
+Additionally, by having only one client fetching the feeds and your readers pointed to andrss's downloaded feeds, you avoid certain trackers that may identify you across devices (google's feed proxy, cloudflare), because it's very likely that the combination of feeds you read are unique.
 As your feeds are on a single server now, you can isolate your